ngUpgraders/ng-forward/Walkthrough.md

 # Ng-Forward Walk-through

 Here you'll find an informal walkthrough of ng-forward meant to help you introduce you to various concepts and the overall usage.
+For an official API reference, [go here](https://github.com/ngUpgraders/ng-forward/blob/master/API.md).

 ## Install